HypothyroidismAutoimmune thyroiditis; Hashimoto's thyroiditis

 Thyroid hormone replacement is sometimes prescribed inappropriately.
 It should be used only to treat diagnosed hypothyroidism.

 Inappropriate uses of thyroid hormones include to induce weight loss, to reduce high cholesterol levels, or to treat so-called metabolic insufficiency.
 Vague symptoms suggesting low metabolism, such as dry skin, fatigue, slight anemia, constipation, depression, and apathy should not be treated indiscriminately with thyroid hormone.
+Some patients with severe depression are treated with thyroid hormone even though their thyroid blood tests are normal.

 Doctors who specialize in thyroid disorders are concerned with an increasing trend of treating people who have subclinical hypothyroidism.
 Overtreatment of borderline hypothyroidism can be risky, especially for older people.